 As they are considered to be rare fish, coelacanths are in Appendix I (Endangered Species) of CITES, which prohibits international trade in specimens.
-In the IUCN Red listing they are listed as 'critically endangered'.
+In the IUCN Red listing and List of Marine TOPS as part of the NEMBA, they are listed as 'critically endangered'.
 Coelacanths are given additional protection in South Africa, Comoros and Indonesia by specific legislation.
 A coelacanth MPA is currently also being developed in Tanzania.
 In South Africa, coelacanths are given additional protection by specific legislation, which protect all coelacanths in South African waters, and tightens the control of diving in coelacanth habitats in the St Lucia and Maputaland Marine Protected Areas (MPAs) (DEAT et al. 2004).